 The Employer shall set out its written reasons for any discipline resulting in the suspension or discharge of an employee.
 Further the Employer shall set out written reasons prior to the removal of an employee from a client contract.
-The Employer shall copy the Unifor Local 3000 Union Representative in writing within five (5) days, on any formal discipline letters issued to an employee.

 16.07 LEGAL PICKET LINE